gdm413229/swwmgz_m/music/README.md

-I picked this track for the TITLEMAP.
+I picked these tracks for the TITLEMAP and intermission.